 Figure 7: PPK Diagram

-Is DG necessary for survey grade photogrammetry?
+Is DG necessary for survey-grade photogrammetry?
 No, but DG does offer users several advantages that can be used in conjunction with Indirect Georeferencing or even without:

 Advances in computing power, software, and digital cameras are attracting stakeholders in measurement centered applications to adopt photogrammetry.
-Precise photogrammetry relies on cameras integrated with high precision GNSS/INS in combination with post-processing software to create an optimised SWaP solution that can digitize vast areas.
+Precise photogrammetry relies on cameras integrated with high precision GNSS/INS in combination with post-processing software to create an optimized SWaP solution that can digitize vast areas.